mltframework/mlt_web/plugins/ConsumerAvformat.md

 maximum: 65536
 default: 0

+### reserve_index_space

+description:
+reserve space (in bytes) at the beginning of the file for each stream index (avi)
+type: integer
+readonly: no
+required: no
+minimum: 0
+default: 0

 ### write_channel_mask

 description:
 write channel mask into wave format header (avi)
+type: string
+readonly: no
+required: no

+### adaptation_sets

+description:
+Adaptation sets.
+Syntax: id=0,streams=0,1,2 id=1,streams=3,4 and so on (dash)
 type: string
 readonly: no
 required: no